Brett Kavanaugh: Legal philosophy and approach

 A statistical analysis by The Washington Post estimated that Kavanaugh was more conservative than Neil Gorsuch and less conservative than Samuel Alito.
 Jonathan Turley of George Washington University wrote that among the judges Trump considered, "Kavanaugh has the most robust view of presidential powers and immunities".
 Brian Bennett, writing for Time magazine, cited Kavanaugh's 2009 Minnesota Law Review article defending the president's immunity from prosecution while in office.
 In a 2017 speech at the American Enterprise Institute about former chief justice William Rehnquist, Kavanaugh praised Rehnquist's dissents in Roe v.
 Wade, which ruled abortion bans unconstitutional, and Furman v.
 Georgia, which ruled all existing death penalty statutes unconstitutional.
 Two law professors evaluated Kavanaugh's appellate court decisions for the Washington Post, rating his decisions in four areas: rights of criminal defendants; support for rules regarding stricter enforcement of environmental protection; upholding the rights of labor unions; and siding with those bringing suits alleging discrimination.
 They found he had the most conservative voting record on the D.C.
 Circuit in three of those policy areas, and the second-most in the fourth, between 2003 and 2018.

 During his hearing, Kavanaugh said that he had often said the four greatest moments in Supreme Court history were Brown v.
 Board of Education, Marbury v.
 Madison, Youngstown Steel, and United States v.
 Nixon, with Brown the single greatest.

 According to the Judicial Common Space scores, a score based on the ideology scores of the home state senators and the president who nominated the judge to the federal bench, Clarence Thomas was the only justice more conservative than Kavanaugh.
 By this metric, Kavanaugh's confirmation shifted the court to the right.
 Had Barack Obama's nominee Merrick Garland been confirmed in 2016, Stephen Breyer would have become the median swing vote when Kennedy retired.
-However, since Antonin Scalia was replaced by another conservative (Gorsuch), it was expected that Chief Justice John Roberts would become the median swing vote on the Supreme Court upon Kavanaugh's confirmation.
+But since Antonin Scalia was replaced by another conservative (Gorsuch), it was expected that Chief Justice John Roberts would become the median swing vote on the Supreme Court upon Kavanaugh's confirmation.